ScottieCornett/JurassicParkApp/README.md

 2. Install Node and MongoDB on your machine
 3. Open a terminal in VSCode or navigate to the root folder in a terminal
 4. Run 'npm install' to update the npm packages
+5. Run 'node seeds/adminSeed.js' to seed the admin user, then close 'Ctrl + C' to stop the application
-5. Run 'npm start' to start the server
+6. Run 'npm start' to start the server
-6. Open a browser and navigate to 'localhost:3000'
+7. Open a browser and navigate to 'localhost:3000'

 ## Notes

 - The dinosaur database should seed automatically due to the scripts in the package.json file.
 If this does not happen, you will need to run 'node seeds/dinoSeed.js' to seed the database.
 - I have the port set to 3000.
 If you would like to use a different port, simply update the 'app.listen()' function in the index.js file.

+- To access the CRUD functionality of the dinosaurs, you need to :

+1. Have a Cloudinary cloud account
+2. Sign in to the application using the credentials 'admin' as both the username and password
+3. Set a .env file in the root directory of the file with the following fields :

+CLOUDINARY_CLOUD_NAME = 'Your Cloudinary Cloud name'
+CLOUDINARY_KEY = 'Your Cloudinary API Key'
+COULDINARY_SECRET = 'You Cloudinary API secret'